鶹Ѱ

 Dating provides us with an opportunity to explore our likes, dislikes and deal-breakers.
 Think through some of the things that are most important to you in a relationship (e.g., lifestyle choices, time together, similar goals, religious or spiritual beliefs, wanting kids, etc.).

-• Did you discover deal-breakers you didn’t expect in your last relationship?
+• Did you discover deal-breakers you didn’t expect?

 Being aware of these factors can help you know what you’re willing to compromise on and what you’re not.